 Because drowning is hard to recognize.
 In fact, drowning doesn’t look like the drowning that’s depicted in films and on television.
 It’s not a violent, shouting and splashing struggle for breath.
 It is one of the quietest, most unassuming ways to perish.

 When someone drowns, their physiological response is to push down on the surface of the water, and their mouths and nose become level with the water’s surface.
 When the body is unable to get enough air, it will shut down a person’s ability to speak or shout.
 The top priority is breathing, not talking.
 Drowning victims are also unable to control their arm movements.
 Once someone reaches the active drowning stage, they can’t grasp a flotation device without assistance.

 Don’t let your family become a statistic this summer season.
 Always practice correct water safety measures, and learn how to recognize the signs of drowning before it’s too late.

-Physicians Premier offers important water safety tips to help you and your kids be safe this summer while in the water.
+Physicians Premier ER offers important water safety tips to help you and your kids be safe this summer while in the water.

 - When people drown, they instinctively spread their arms away from their sides, horizontally, and press down, in order to push their mouths above the surface of the water.

 - Head is tilted backwards with hair over their eyes and forehead